yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 ## Classes vs. Objects

 Classes are the blueprints or cookie cutters.
-Objects are created from the class - in many cases we will pass an argument in to create a class that changes its properties.
+Objects are created from the class - in many cases, we will pass an argument in to create a class that changes its properties.
 There can be MANY objects that are created from just one class!

-Typically, because classes get big and we usually have many of them, we will see classes written in their own files.
+Typically, because classes get big and we usually have many of them, we'll see them written in their own files.
 This makes our code easier to navigate and maintain.
-Let's re-organize the work we did with the `Scholar` class in this way.
+Let's re-organize the work we did with the `Scholar` class to reflect this.

 <div class="try-it">
   <h2>Try It: Organize Your Files</h2>